 At Bumbershoot Arts and Music Festival, it’s so rainy that the name of the event is a fancy word for umbrella.
 If I’m being honest, the September weather forecast hasn’t come out yet, but if this Seattle-based music festival is true to its Washington roots (and anything like years past), you’re likely to get stuck in at least one shower.

 However, if you’re not afraid to brave the elements, this festival has a lot to offer.
 It takes place right in the middle of Seattle, the bustling Pacific Northwest city where snow capped mountains and lush greenery can be viewed just beyond the skyline.
-Seattle is also known for its grunge, punk and indie rock roots, and Bumbershoot Arts and Music Festival has that and more.
+Seattle is obviously known for its grunge, punk and indie rock roots, and Bumbershoot Arts and Music Festival has that and more.

-While the 2023 lineup has yet to be announced, past bills saw indie and psych rock faves like Tame Impala and Father John Misty, electronic music for the ravers in the crowd like Zeds Dead, and hip hop acts like Tyler the Creator and Kendrick Lamar.
+Past bills saw indie and psych rock faves like Tame Impala and Father John Misty, electronic music for the ravers in the crowd like Zeds Dead, and hip hop acts like Tyler the Creator and Kendrick Lamar.
 The event does a really good job of booking larger names that are sure to bring massive crowds, and smaller indie artists that play at Seattle’s famous KEXP Studios, which doubles as a stage.

 Warning, though: A festival wristband does not grant you immunity to lines.
 There are multiple stages, most notably the Key Amphitheater, that only allow a certain capacity, and you might get stuck waiting for a spot inside.